Printmaking: Monotype, Intaglio, Etching, Photogravure and Screenprinting

 Screenprinting

-The image is created by blocking out those areas of the screen that are to remain unprinted.
+In order to create the image, those areas of the screen that are to remain unprinted are blocked out.
 This is accomplished by means of traditional methods such as paper stencils or use of stop-out liquid, or by photographic methods.
 The latter involve coating the screen with photopolymer emulsion and then exposing the coated screen to ultraviolet light through a transparency that contains the image.

 Screenprinting can be used to create an edition of prints or individual prints.